ding-lab/somaticwrapper/README.md

 SomaticWrapper pipeline is a fully automated and modular software package designed for detection of somatic variants from tumor and normal exome data.
 It was developed from GenomeVIP.
-Multiple standard variant callings are included in the pipeline such as varscan, strelka and pindel.
+Incorprates varscan, strelka, and pindel for variant calling.

 ## Installation